DevExpress/devextreme-reactive/packages/dx-react-chart/docs/reference/palette.md

 # Palette Plugin Reference

-The `Palette` plugin is used to colorize chart with default or user colors.
+The `Palette` plugin is used to colorize chart with user colors.

 ## Import